architect/arc.codes/src/views/docs/en/reference/project-manifest/aws.md

 - `httpv1` - `HTTP` API + Lambda payload format version 1.0 (aka `REST`)
 - `rest` - `REST` API + original API Gateway payload format

+> Note: if configuring `apigateway rest` mode, you must use the `@architect/plugin-rest-api` in order to deploy your `REST` API to AWS

 ## Environment Variables